Home » Course » Dinner » Pan-Seared Salmon (with Crispy Skin)

 2 tablespoons olive oil, 3 cloves garlic

-4 fillets salmon, salt and pepper
+4 salmon fillets, salt and pepper

 • When the garlic has been removed, add the salmon, skin-side down to the hot pan and pan fry for 5-7 minutes, or until the meat is mostly cooked through (about ¾ done).